SameerKhan15/Algorithms/readme.md

 -- If a dupe is detected, the current window terminates.
 If the terminated window is > current-max-window, reset the current-max-window accordingly
 --- In order to configure a new window, shrink the current window from the left pointer until the dupe char is eliminated.

+**Problem4:**
+Given an integer array where index location represents a tree and index value represents fruit type, find the max number of fruits in a contiguous set of trees, such that each of the k baskets do NOT hold more than single fruit type.
+For a given fruit type, the basket can hold as many fruits as possible.

+Ex1: {0,0,2,2,3,4,4,4,5}
+k=2
+Output: {0,3} //4 fruits

+Ex2: {0,1,2,2,3,4,4,4,5}
+k=2
+Output: {4,7} //4 fruits

+Ex3: {0,1,1,1,1,1,1,1,8}
+k=3
+Output: {0,8}  //8 fruits

+**Solution Description**
+- Flexible-Size Sliding Window
+- HashMap for fruit_type -> fruits count mapping
+- Initialize lPtr to 0 and rPtr to -1
+- Initialize maxWindowlPtr and maxWindowrPtr to 0
+- In while (true) loop
+-- IF the rPtr+1 exceeds the array length, terminate the loop
+-- IF the fruit-type already exists in the collection, increment the count.
+Compare the current running window with the max-window and if the former is greater, set the max-window to the current-window coordinates
+-- IF the fruit-type does NOT exists in the collection
+--- IF the collection already reached max fruit type limit, terminate the current window.
+Compare the current running window with the max-window and if the former is greater, set the max-window to the current-window coordinates.
+Additionally, shrink the current window from the left until the 'max fruit-type reached violation' is corrected.
+Add the new fruit type to the collection.
+--- If the collection has NOT reached the limit, add the fruit to the collection.
+Compare the current running window with the max-window and if the former is greater, set the max-window to the current-window coordinates